 - all claims arising out of the entire relationship between the parties (a much wider ranging definition);

-- what claims are specifically excluded from the settlement; and/or
+- What claims are specifically excluded from the settlement; or

 - Indemnities – consider whether you want comfort from the other party in respect a potential future loss which may arise (perhaps from another connected claim).
 If being asked to give an indemnity, consider the scope of the comfort you are giving.

 - Alternative dispute resolution provisions – consider how a breach of the settlement agreement or enforcement of terms will be dealt with.
-The settlement agreement may specify whether parties are to engage in arbitration (see out article on arbitration) or mediation (see our note on mediation) prior to court action.
+The settlement agreement may specify whether parties are to engage in arbitration (see our note on Arbitration) or mediation (see our note on Mediation) prior to court action.

 - Governing law and jurisdiction – the settlement agreement should specify which country’s laws will apply to any dispute arising from the agreement and in which jurisdiction a dispute will be decided.
 This is particularly important where there is any cross-border issue.